-We are also looking to expand and diversify our pool of tutors to offer cover sessions, masterclasses and workshops throughout the year and to enhance and develop the programme we offer.
+If you are interested in being considered to join our pool of tutors to offer cover sessions, masterclasses and workshops throughout the year and to enhance and develop the programme we offer, you can fill in an application below.

 We are seeking skilled tutors with the ability to develop skills and inspire creativity in young people across the following areas: